BerkeleyLearnVerify/Scenic/docs/new.rst

 	  Classes providing a default value for :prop:`heading` should instead provide a default value for :prop:`parentOrientation`.
 	  Code like :specifier:`with heading 30 deg` should be replaced with the more idiomatic :specifier:`facing 30 deg`.

-	* The :specifier:`visible` and :specifier:`not visible` now specify position uniformly randomly over all points that could result in a visible/not visible object (accounting for occlusion).
-This is different from previous versions, where the specifiers would simply place the center of an object either inside or outside the view region of the observing object.

 Backwards-incompatible semantics changes:

 	* Objects are no longer required to be visible from the :scenic:`ego` by default.